 I went up into the barn yesterday and realized I still had a set of stock 2010 Ram Dually wheels and tires.... my head got to scratching.
-What if I was doing a long-distance haul with a heavy trailer and didn't want to burn through a set of nice 35" M/T..... hmmmm How can I make this work?
-Any ideas?
+What if I was doing a long-distance haul with a heavy trailer and didn't want to burn through a set of nice 35" M/T..... hmmmm :idea: How can I make this work? :wink: Any ideas? :mrgreen:

 I wouldn't actually need dual wheels in the back since I don't have a 5th wheel or gooseneck hookup, bumper-tow only, so weight over the axle isn't nearly as important for duals.
 I'd probably just put singles in the back with the large positive offset ( the outer dual only).
 I'm thinking the fronts might need adapters though since the massive negative offset wouldn't work without adapters.
 If I did want duals in the back I'd need some sort of set of custom hub-centric spacers to make it work.. then i'd need longer studs, which wouldn't be worth it...